View current

 5. Impact, or potential impact, of the issue(s) including risk to the student and to others.

-(2) This Guideline supplements the Fitness to Practise Policy and Fitness to Practise Procedure.
+(2) This Guideline supplements the Supporting Students’ Fitness to Study Policy and Supporting Students’ Fitness to Study Procedure.

 Top of Page